xing75967/CS546_FinalProject/README.md

 # AI Service Aggregator

-This is a Node.js + Express + MongoDB based AI too aggregator platform，users can register and login, browsing AI toolss, comments and save etc.
+This is a Node.js + Express + MongoDB based AI tools aggregator platform，users can register and login, browsing AI tools, comments and save etc.

 ## Folder structure